graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2023-12/2023-12-01-fp8-training-and-llms-for-chips.md

 toc_icon: "book"
 ---

-The last month saw interesting developments in the space of efficient transformer models, as well as some innovative applications of ML, from chip design to materials discovery.
+The last month saw developments in the space of efficient transformer models, as well as some innovative applications of ML, from chip design to materials discovery.